Arthur Leclerc: 2022

 In Silverstone, Leclerc qualified second.
 Eighth place came in the sprint race having to overtake both of his Prema teammates, before his first and only win of the year came on Sunday.
 Leclerc would overtake polesitter Zak O'Sullivan in the early stages of the race for victory.
 Leclerc took victory in the main race at Silverstone, having overtaken Zak O'Sullivan in the early stages of the race.
 At the Red Bull Ring, he topped practice for the first time and qualified fourth.
-He would score decent points in the races, finishing eighth and fourth in the sprint and feature races respectively.
+He would score decent points in the races, finishing taking a pair of fourth place finishes in the sprint and feature races respectively.
 Leclerc again qualified fourth in Budapest, however a disappointing sprint race would come.
 Battling for fourth place on the very last lap with teammate Crawford, he crashed into the back of the American, both losing places and points to their rivals.
 He would carry a five-place grid penalty for the feature race, and after making early progress to sixth place, he fell to eighth as O'Sullivan and Correa passed him on slick tyres at a dry track.

 Following the summer break, an energy confusion saw Leclerc down in 20th for Spa-Francorchamps qualifying, but made an electric charge, picking up 15 places for P5 at the flag.
 He would finish just outside the points in 11th during the feature race.
 A weekend to forget in Zandvoort saw Leclerc be rewarded without points, and left him an outsider for the title.
 He qualified fifth during the Monza finale, ahead of both teammates and championship contenders.
 In the sprint race, he dropped a few places after making contact with Victor Martins, but drove well to finish eighth.
 In the feature race, he finished in fifth place despite contact with a rival.
 Leclerc ended the championship in a disappointing sixth place, with one win and one more podium, also claiming 114 points in a season that could have been much better.